RulaAbuHasna/schoolProject/README.md

 - Tailwind
 - Material-ui

+# How to run
+ <h3> make sure to have npm installed in your machiene then run: </h3>
+  - npm install
+  - npm run start

 # Reference
 > This project was developed by Eng.Rula Abuhasna, designed by Dalia Kasab, group pitched the documentaion with help of Roaa Elyan
 > Computer Systems Engineering Department